russell-n/apcommand/apcommand/connections/httpconnection.rst

     # new default data
     connection.data = {'wl_unit':'1'}

+In practice I think setting and resetting the ``data`` parameter is probably not a good idea, either you should pass in the data or set it once and leave it, otherwise it gets confusing, but it is there if needed.

 In this initial use I don't use parameters so I didn't do the same thing for them or any other settings that can be passed in --

    * The URL and authentication are always taken from the HTTPConnection properties